 independent research credits can be an option but needs to be approved by both your first year faculty advisor and the graduate program coordinator.

 - Find a Research advisor and become fully established in a research group before the end of the 2nd year at the latest.
 This switch between highly structured classroom oriented undergraduate study and unstructured research oriented self study tends to be the most difficult task of your graduate career.

 - Complete all required courses before the General Exam (See list below).

-- Establish a Supervisory Committee within one year after finding your definite research adviser.
-The make-up of this committee requires approval of your research adviser and also of the graduate program coordinator.
+- Establish a Supervisory Committee within one year after finding your definite research advisor.
+The make-up of this committee requires approval of your research advisor and also of the graduate program coordinator.